unadlib/reactant/README.md

 **In order to solve these problems, Reactant was created.
 It's an architecture for React.**

-Reactant provides dependency injection, modular models, immutable state management, view injection, pluggable models and testable models, and more.
+Reactant provides `dependency injection`, `modular models`, `immutable state management`, `view injection`, `pluggable models` and `testable models`, and more.
 Not only is it able to quickly build a React application (Web and Native Mobile), but it also brings some new React development experiences.

-## Goal

-- Immutable
-- Easy
-- High-performance
-- Flexible

 ## Usage